 People's biggest fear is being taken into custody when arrested for a crime.
-When it comes to jail or prison, these are the two potential options regarding your custody status.
+Jail or prison are the two potential options regarding your custody status.

 Local county jail time, especially in LA County, is served in one of the three county jails:

 Prison can be served in numerous locations throughout the state of California.
-Unfortunately, the way to avoid this is complicated.
-Number one, people with no criminal record and who haven't committed a violent felony have a good chance of avoiding jail.
+Unfortunately, avoiding jail is complicated.
+First, people with no criminal record and who haven't committed a violent felony have a good chance of avoiding jail.

-It's not a foregone conclusion, but with no record and have never been to jail, punishment typically seems too harsh.
+It's not a foregone conclusion, but with no record and having never been to jail, punishment typically seems too harsh.
 However, we could certainly think of circumstances where it wouldn't matter.

 For example, California Penal Code 664/187 PC attempted murder, Penal Code 187 PC murder, or any violent felony, they're not only going to want to put you in jail, but they're also going to want to put you in prison.